-Your submission needs:
+Your completed SOARS application needs:

-- A SOARS application
+- The SOARS application questionnaire

-- Two letters of recommendation
+- Two (2) letters of recommendation

 - Unofficial Transcripts